Puccini’s Classic La Bohème Returns to the Metropolitan Opera, Starring

 Barbara Frittoli, Ramón Vargas, Ana María Martínez, and Romanian Baritone Levente Molnár in his Met Debut.

-THE CULTURE NEWS strongly advises you to go to see this unique production of LA BOHEME in this world famous production starring the best singers of this era.
-This production is a unique opera experience which only the Metropolitan Opera can deliver with brio.
+THE CULTURE NEWS strongly advises you to go to see this unique production of LA BOHEME in this world-famous production starring the best singers of this era.
+This production is a unique opera experience that only the Metropolitan Opera can deliver with brio.

 Italian soprano Maria Agresta makes her Met debut as Mimì on January 14,

 opposite Bryan Hymel, Susanna Phillips, and Quinn Kelsey;

 April and May's performances feature Ailyn Pérez in her Met role debut as Musetta

 Paolo Carignani and Dan Ettinger conduct the revival of Franco Zeffirelli’s lavish production, which has been performed more than 400 times since its 1982 premiere.

 New York, NY – Franco Zeffirelli’s production of Puccini’s La Bohème, the most-performed opera in Met history, returns to the Met stage on Monday, November 23 for the first of seventeen performances throughout the season.
 The November and December performances, conducted by Paolo Carignani, will star Barbara Frittoli and Ramón Vargas as the lovers Mimì and Rodolfo, opposite American soprano Ana María Martínez as the spitfire Musetta in her first Met performances since 2005.
 Romanian baritone Levente Molnár makes his Met debut as the painter Marcello, with Alexey Lavrov as Schaunard, Christian Van Horn as Colline, and John Del Carlo as Benoit and Alcindoro.